 2. ZZ Plant – Best Plant For Extremely Low Air Circulation

-For beginners, ZZ Plant (Zamioculcas zamiifolia) thrives in areas where air circulation is limited.
-It can survive in offices, hallways, and enclosed rooms where other plants fail.
-Its waxy leaves help conserve moisture and resist environmental stress.
+ZZ Plant (Zamioculcas zamiifolia) thrives in enclosed rooms and offices with limited airflow.
+Its waxy, glossy leaves conserve moisture and resist environmental stress.

 Pros